Fulbito5Manager/ranking_app/README.md

 # Ranking Service
 The application was made with Flask framework connecting with the other services through Kafka consumer.
-Uses MVC simple architecture and, as said before, has a kafka consumer which constantly checks for new updates on the main services.
-Additionally, it requests information pharalel to the kafka consumer loop to the respective endpoints of the main services.
+Uses an MVC simple architecture and, as said before, has a Kafka consumer which constantly checks for new updates on the main services.
+Additionally, it requests information parallel to the Kafka consumer loop to the respective endpoints of the main services.

 ## Purpose
 The current service will serve as a ranking system that will communicate with the main services(partido_service, jugador_service, equipo_service, etc.).
 It will provide a personal ranking profile for each individual player.
 Improving the experience of its users so they can enjoy a more competitive aspect of match making!